garwin00/LectureNotes/ixd102-wk3-lecturenotes.md

 ### Johannes Gutenberg 1395-1468 - Gutenberg Bible

-a "Revisionary Inventor" - metal type put monks out of business.
+A "Revisionary Inventor" - metal type put monks out of business.

-More accessable to more people, not just the church/monks.
+Making Bible & religion more accessable to more people, not just the church/monks.

 Church thought that mass production could strengthen their hold on people.
 The power undermined the strength.

 Printers marks - early forms of branding similar to stone mason marks.

-Minding Ps and Qs - beside eachother in drawers.
+Minding Ps and Qs - they were beside eachother in the drawers.

-Upercase letters come from upperhalf of case, same with lowercae
+Uppercase letters come from upperhalf of case, same with lowercae

-### Albrecht Durer - 1471 - 1528 - better known as an artist.
+### Albrecht Durer - 1471 - 1528
+Better known as an artist.

 One of the first international artists.
 Developed a monogram - saw importance of branding himself.

-Produced Latin and German version of apocalypse
+Produced Latin and German version of "Apocalypse"

-Belived that Germa artists were inferior to Italian
+Belived that German artists were inferior to Italian

 Produced a book looking for refined typography.

 ## The Printed Word.

-Nicolas Jenson - 1420-1480 Pioneer printer and type designer.
+**Nicolas Jenson** - 1420 - 1480 - Pioneer printer and type designer.

-Claude Garamond - 1490-1561
+**Claude Garamond** - 1490 - 1561

-As time went on designers were able to do more with better technology.
-Added more character to typography.
+As time went on designers were able to do more with better technology, adding more character to typography.

-Francesco Griffo - Venetian Punch Cutter - 1450-1518 First Italic Typefaces & Bembo.
+**Francesco Griffo** (Venetian Punch Cutter) - 1450 - 1518 First Italic Typefaces & Bembo.

-William Caslon - 1693-1766 - Printed Declaration of Indepence.
+**William Caslon** - 1693 - 1766 - Printed Declaration of Indepence.

-John Baserville - 1706-1775 - intent ws to improve what Caslon had done.
+**John Baserville** - 1706-1775 - His intent was to improve what Caslon had done.

-Giambattista Bodoni - 1740 - 1813 - real first refined typeface.
+**Giambattista Bodoni** - 1740 - 1813 - Bodoni, the real first refined typeface.

-Akzidenz-Grotesk - 1896
+**Akzidenz-Grotesk** - Iconic sans-serif typeface - 1896

 ## Industrialisation

-Technology didnt change much from gutenberg to 19th century.
+Technology didnt change much from Gutenberg to the 19th century.

-Vincent Figgins - 1766-1844 - First Slab Serif - Part of Monotype.
+**Vincent Figgins** - 1766 - 1844 - First Slab Serif - Part of Monotype.

 ## Who is doing what

-Eric Gill - not a nice guy.
-Ironically his work based on Bible. produced four gospels.
+**Eric Gill** - not a nice guy.
+Ironically his work based on Bible.
+Produced four gospels.
 Also a scuptor.
-Most famous typeface - Gill Sans
+Most famous typeface - "Gill Sans".

-Max Miedinger - Helvetica - takes Akzidenz and improves on it.
+**Max Miedinger** - Helvetica - takes Akzidenz and improves on it.

-Erik Spiekermann - German type Designer - Very Contemporary
+**Erik Spiekermann** - German type Designer - Very Contemporary works.

-Jessica Hische - Not a type designer but worth looking at.
-Started Daily Drop Cap.
+**Jessica Hische** - Not a type designer but worth looking at.
+Started "Daily Drop Cap".

-Marian Bantjes - Canadian type designer very decorative - Work with both pattern and type.
+**Marian Bantjes** - Canadian type designer, very decorative - Work with both pattern and type.

-SI Scott - Art Nouveau works by hand
+**SI Scott** - Awesome Art Nouveau works by hand

-Stefan Sagmeister - took type into real world.
-Some are bizarre.
+**Stefan Sagmeister** - took type into real world.
+Some are pretty bizarre.

+* * *

 ## Further Reading: